Heather-Haymond/6-Sagas/README.md

 ## Testing
 There are three different tests that you can run.
 `npm run test:client` will test your front end code and emit an HTML report.
 `npm run test:watch` will test your front end code and report in the terminal.
+It will auto run whenever you make a client side change.
 `npm run test:server` will test your back end code and report in the terminal.

+Make sure your client AND server tests are working before moving on to the stretch goals.

 ## Sample Output